ds4owd-002/project-Rebecca-LK/data/processed/README.md

 README
 General information

-    Title of Dataset: Finel Baseline and_HwiseSatisfaction to upload.xlsx
+    Title of Dataset: Final Baseline and_HwiseSatisfaction to upload.xlsx

-    Author Information charity:water
+    Author Information: Rebecca Laes-Kushner is a consultant to NGOs and companies with a social mission

 Author A

     First name: Rebecca
     Surname: Laes-Kushner
-    ORCID iD
+    ORCID iD: 0009-0004-0497-6016
-    Email:
+    Email: policy@laeskushner.net

-etc.

-    Date of data collection (single date, range, approximate date): unknown

-    Geographic location of data collection: Bangladesh
+    Date of data collection (single date, range, approximate date): unknown Geographic location of data collection: Bangladesh

-    Information about funding sources that supported the collection of the data: unknown
+    Information about funding sources that supported the collection of the data: data supplied by charity:water

 Sharing / access information